Last updated: September 28, 2020

 Disclosure: Your support helps keep the site running!
 We earn a referral fee for some of the services we recommend on this page.
 Learn more

-By the end of 2012, the Internet held nearly a quarter of a billion registered domain names, many of which did their owners no particular favors.
-Choosing the right domain name is a critical part of defining your business online.
+By the end of 2012, the Internet held nearly a quarter of a billion (PDF) registered domain names, many of which did their owners no particular favors.
+Choosing the right domain name is a critical part of defining your business online, and just as important as choosing the right host (if not more so).
 While "TedSmithMotorPartsManufacturing.com" may be an accurate representation of your business and your brand, it's heavy mental furniture when stacked up against something like "SmithMotors.com"—and you want to keep things light and lively for your potential customers when they're searching the Web or typing in the address bar.